aniketddeshmukh/LLM_Website_Summarizer/README.md

 ## **System Prompt**
 > *"You are an AI assistant that extracts key insights from web articles and presents concise summaries.
 Keep the summaries informative and easy to understand."*

-## **How It Works**
-1. Enter a website link into the input field.
-2. The model fetches and processes the webpage content.
-3. A summarized version of the article is displayed.